Skip To Main Content text.skipToNavigation

 Finished products

-It's acknowledged within the industry that high-risk suppliers present the greatest human rights and slavery challenges.
-Focusing efforts on these suppliers and factories is a key part of deploying our modern slavery programme effectively.
-Our approach should any sites be graded as high-risk or identified as having zero-tolerance non-conformance, would be to introduce immediate actions and arrange subsequent audits on an unannounced basis.
+• Improved control in areas of greatest potential risk of own brand imported finished product from overseas, through our independent supplier audit programme, rating supplier factories as low, medium or high-risk.
+Our high-risk suppliers present the greatest human rights and slavery challenges.
+Focusing efforts on these suppliers and factories is a key part of deploying our modern-slavery programme effectively.
+Our approach should any sites be graded as high-risk or identified as having zero-tolerance non-conformance, would be to introduce immediate actions and arrange subsequent audits on an unannounced basis

 Goods Not For Resale (GNFR) and service providers

-• Having successfully engaged with all our higher risk suppliers in 2022, have assessed and approved our medium-risk providers (assessed on the type of services they provide, labour market they operate in and countries and regions they serve) using a Self-Assessment Questionnaire (SAQ), designed to understand and validate their commitment to managing the modern-day slavery risk within their operations.
+• Successfully engaged with all our high and medium risk suppliers, by assessing them on the type of services they provide, labour market they operate in and countries and regions they serve) using a Self-Assessment Questionnaire (SAQ), designed to understand and validate their commitment to managing the modern slavery risk within their operations.

 • Agreed remedial action plans where suppliers did not have sufficient controls or processes in place.